 Article 13 Resolutions

-The club shall not consider any resolution or motion to commit the club to any matter until the board has considered it.
-Such resolution or motion, if offered at a club meeting, shall be referred to the board.
+The club shall not consider any resolution or motion to commit the club to any matter until the Board has considered it.
+Such resolution or motion, if offered at a club meeting, shall be referred to the Board.

 Article 14 Amendments